AdamJ/documentation/README.md

 In some cases, I have replicated documents or scripts from other projects, generalizing the content for inclusion in this repo.

+Additionally, all builds are test-cases for possible inclusion in other projects.
+Versions/Tags/Releases are automatically generated using GitHub Actions.

+---

 All code, screenshots, and/or information included in this repo have been created by me, unless otherwise noted.

 - [Common files](https://github.com/mindreeper2420/documentation/tree/master/common/index.md)